Pristine reefs and colorful cultures of Alor, Indonesia!

 Seldom visited and largely unaffected by tourism, the Alor archipelago possesses rugged landscapes with several active volcanoes nearby and an unspoiled underwater wilderness that contains an astounding diversity of marine life.
 Located squarely in the Coral Triangle, a geographical term used to describe the region that possesses the world’s highest levels of marine biodiversity, the reefs in the area generally showcase thousands of tropical fish that make their homes amongst fields of colorful corals.
 Furthermore, the area boasts a wide variety of habitats including exposed reef flats, dramatic drop-offs, coral gardens, secluded bays, protected shallow reefs, current-swept passes, and black sand where an amazing number of rare and bizarre critters can be found!

-Each day we will explore the area’s best snorkel sites, visiting places like Ribbon Eel Reef, Clown Alley, and Feather Star City where, you guessed it, thousands of dazzling feather stars cling to colorful corals and boulders and stretch their arms into the water column to feed upon plankton that floats by.
-Along with the small critters, the area also is frequented by dolphins and whales including the blue whale, the largest of them all!
-In addition to snorkeling we will have the chance to visit the vibrant market place of Kalabahi, the largest of the network of villages that occupy the islands around Alor, and watch one of the hill tribes, ancient descendants from Papua New Guinea, perform their greeting and war dances.
-We will also have the chance to see ancient Moko drums thought to have originated in ancient Vietnam!
+Each day we will explore the area’s best snorkel sites and along with an amazing diversity of small critters, fish, and coral the area also is frequented by dolphins and whales including the blue whale, the largest of them all!
+In addition to snorkeling we may have the chance to visit the vibrant market place of Kalabahi, the largest of the network of villages that occupy the islands around Alor, and watch one of the hill tribes, ancient descendants from Papua New Guinea, perform their greeting and war dances.
+We may also have the chance to see ancient Moko drums thought to have originated in ancient Vietnam!
 There will also be time for beach walks to explore the spectacular surroundings.
 This 14-day/13-night expedition to this special part of the world is one that should not be missed!

 Click on the tour date below to read about trip details including accommodations, pricing, and how you can join us!